51Degrees/51Degrees-PHP/READMe.txt

 *Note that if $_fiftyone_degrees_image_width_parameter or
 $_fiftyone_degrees_image_height_parameter are changed from their default then the new value must be placed in the FODIO constructor.
-For instance, if they're changed to 'w' and 'h' then the FODIO constructor would be new FODIO('w', 'h');
+For instance, if they're changed to 'width' and 'height' then the FODIO constructor would be new FODIO('width', 'height');

 A demonstration can be seen in Gallery.php.